 If you’re considering attending graduate school to earn a Master of Business Administration (MBA) degree, you might need to brace yourself for high costs.

-A 2017 study by the lending company Earnest suggests that the average cost of an MBA is right around $89,900.
+A 2017 study by the lending company Earnest suggests that the average amount of student loan debt held by someone with an MBA is right around $89,900.
 However, going to a more prestigious school could cost you even more.
 Bloomberg Businessweek’s study of MBA costs finds that about 40% of students at top business schools in the United States end up with six-figure debt by the time they finish a program.